-One of these Ayurvedic hair oils is certainly going to rescue your hair!
+One of these Ayurvedic hair oils is certainly going to prevent hair fall and rescue your hair!

 - Stress: stress relates to about 30% of the total causative factors of hairfall.
 This can be temporary unless you take a serious step in managing your stress levels.
 “When you have a really stressful event, it can shock the hair cycle, (pushing) more hair into the shedding phase,” explains Marc Glashofer, MD, a dermatologist in New York City.